data-umbrella/data-umbrella.github.io/_posts/2023-10-17-du-pymc-study-group.md

 ## Feedback / Lessons Learned / Challenges

 #### Challenges
 - We had contributors from the West Coast of United States and Canada over to India, which spans 13.5 hours.
-It was challenging to find times which accommodated everyone's schedule.
+It was challenging to find times which accommodated the schedule of all participants.

 ### References